 In this mission, migration practitioners and their work were identified as critical to enhance a multi-faith infrastructure, defend human dignity and build the future of a cohesive Europe.

-To understand the needs of the practitioners, a program was launched and late Dirk Ficca, Senior Advisor to the Archbishop and Anna Hjälm, appointed Program Director for Interreligious Praxis for Peace – A World of Neighbours made over 150 site visits across 11 countries, talking to practitioners, understanding the scope, the urgency, the challenges and the rewards.
+To understand the needs of the practitioners, a programme was launched and the late Dirk Ficca, Senior Advisor to the Archbishop and Anna Hjälm, appointed Programme Director for Interreligious Praxis for Peace – A World of Neighbours made over 150 site visits across 11 countries, talking to practitioners, understanding the scope, the urgency, the challenges and the rewards.

 These initial explorations led to a summit in Malmö, Sweden, in January 2020.
 Utilising the Future Search Method.
 72 individuals from 15 countries were purposefully selected and invited to represent the varied stakeholders involved in Europe’s migration context.
 This diverse group encapsulated seven critical categories: refugees and migrants, grassroots practitioners, civil society advocates, researchers, institutional leaders and faith leaders, and youth.
 Together, they offered a comprehensive view of the ‘ecology’ of migration in Europe.
 It was a first attempt at getting a big picture view of the grassroots movement working on behalf of people on the move.